Attack surface

-The attack surface of a software environment is the sum of the different points (for "attack vectors") where an unauthorized user (the "attacker") can try to enter data to, extract data from, or control a device or critical software in an environment.
-Keeping the attack surface as small as possible is a basic security measure.
+The attack surface of a software environment is the sum of the different points (for attack vectors) where an unauthorized user (the "attacker") can try to enter data to, extract data from, or control a device or critical software in an environment.

+Ted.
+G. Lewis compares cyber attack-surfaces with battlefield attack-surfaces.

+Keeping the attack surface as small as possible is a basic computing security measure.

 Elements of an attack surface

 Worldwide digital change has accelerated the size, scope, and composition of an organization's attack surface.
 The size of an attack surface may fluctuate over time, adding and subtracting assets and digital systems (e.g. websites, hosts, cloud and mobile apps, etc.).
 Attack surface sizes can change rapidly as well.
 Digital assets eschew the physical requirements of traditional network devices, servers, data centers, and on-premise networks.
 This leads to attack surfaces changing rapidly, based on the organization's needs and the availability of digital services to accomplish it.

 Attack surface scope also varies from organization to organization.
 With the rise of digital supply chains, interdependencies, and globalization, an organization's attack surface has a broader scope of concern (viz. vectors for cyberattacks).
 Lastly, the composition of an organization's attack surface consists of small entities linked together in digital relationships and connections to the rest of the internet and organizational infrastructure, including the scope of third-parties, digital supply chain, and even adversary-threat infrastructure.

 An attack surface composition can range widely between various organizations, yet often identify many of the same elements, including: